rdf-elixir/website/content/grax/schemas.md

 - a three-element `:ok` tuple with the mapped RDF values on second position and a list of additional RDF statements which should be added to the produced graph on the third position (the statements can be given in any form accepted by `RDF.Graph.add/2`)
 - an `:error` tuple with an error

-For both custom mapping function you can return `nil` as a value when no values should be produced by the mapping.
+For both custom mapping functions you can return `nil` as a value when no values should be produced by the mapping.

 ```elixir